Skip to main content

 What startup costs do founders forget?

 The ongoing operating costs between launch and revenue.
-Setup costs are visible and easy to plan, but rent, software, and your own runway keep burning for months while sales ramp up slower than expected — so budget several months of operating spend up front.
+Setup costs are visible and easy to plan, but rent, software, and your own runway keep burning for months while sales ramp up slower than expected, so budget several months of operating spend up front.

 How much buffer should I add to my startup budget?

 Budget for more months of operating costs than you think you'll need.
-Things consistently take longer and cost more than planned, so a buffer on the operating-months figure is the cheapest insurance against running out at the worst time.
+Things consistently take longer and cost more than planned, so a buffer on the operating-months figure is the best insurance against running out at the worst time.

 All free tools